Nivalyx/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 5. In a FreeMod pick, teams have to play the beatmap with at least two unique mod combinations.
 Allowed mods are NoMod, Easy, HardRock, Hidden, Flashlight, or any possible combinations of the four.
    - For more information as to which mod combinations are considered unique, refer to [this screenshot](https://leopard.hosting.pecon.us/dl/knylq).
 6. The tiebreaking system works as follows:
-   - As the mappools are designed so that the tiebreak occurs when there are exactly three maps left, team captains will be asked separately by the referee to ban one of the three remaining maps from the mappool in a private channel.
-The one map that ends up not being banned will be played as the tiebreaker.
+   - As the mappools are designed so that the tiebreak occurs when there are exactly three beatmaps left, team captains will be asked separately by the referee to ban one of the three remaining beatmaps from the mappool in a private channel.
+The one beatmap that ends up not being banned will be played as the tiebreaker.
-   - If both team captains end up banning the same map, the referee will run the `!roll 2` command in the lobby to determine which of the two remaining maps will be played as the tiebreaker.
+   - If both team captains end up banning the same beatmap, the referee will run the `!roll 2` command in the lobby to determine which of the two remaining beatmaps will be played as the tiebreaker.
 7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.

 ## Notes